Annanya7/Machine-Learning-Lab/README.md

 # Prediction of Purchasing an Item based on age and salary Using KNN
 K-Nearest Neighbors is a machine learning technique and algorithm that can be used for both regression and classification tasks.
 K-Nearest Neighbors examines the labels of a chosen number of data points surrounding a target data point, in order to make a prediction about the class that the data point falls into.
 K-Nearest Neighbors (KNN) is a conceptually simple yet very powerful algorithm.

+# Implementing Decision Tree on Diabtes dataset
+Decision Tree is a type of algorithm that includes conditional ‘control’ statements to classify data.
+A decision tree starts at a single point (or ‘node’) which then branches (or ‘splits’) in two or more directions.
+Each branch offers different possible outcomes, incorporating a variety of decisions and chance events until a final outcome is achieved.